First-order methods for Stochastic Variational Inequality problems with Function Constraints: Introduction

 \subsection{Literature review}

-Classical study on VI problems focused on the structure of the problem, and quasi Newton-type and interior point methods that ensure a quadratic convergence in the local neighborhood of {\em regular} solutions \cite{pang1982iterative, josephy1979quasi, subramanian1985gauss, harker1990finite, ralph2000superlinear, qi2002smoothing}.
+The classical study on VI problems focused on the structure of the problem, and quasi Newton-type and interior point methods that ensure a quadratic convergence in the local neighborhood of {\em regular} solutions \citep{pang1982iterative, josephy1979quasi, subramanian1985gauss, harker1990finite, ralph2000superlinear, qi2002smoothing}.
+The VI approach is also used in various engineering applications \cite{pang2010design,shanbhag2013stochastic}.
 See \cite{facchinei2003finite} for a review of these topics.
-Owing to the growing interest in variational inequalities and the need for solving large-scale problems, a substantial body of literature has focused on developing first-order algorithms with complexity guarantees for solving VIs.
-For deterministic and smooth VIs, \cite{Nemirovski2004} proposed the Mirror-Prox method, which for the first time obtains a nontrivial complexity rate of $\mathcal{O}(1/\epsilon)$.
-This rate significantly improves upon the $\mathcal{O}(1/\epsilon^2)$ rate of the standard projected gradient method.
-Later, \cite{Nesterov2007} proposed a more simplified dual extrapolation method that obtains the same optimal complexity.
-In \cite{nesterov2011solving}, this rate is further improved to $\mathcal{O}(\log(1/\epsilon))$ for strongly monotone VIs.
-This progress has spurred additional research efforts \cite{mokhtari2020convergence, GidelBVVL19} on the efficiency of classic methods such as the extragradient method~\citep{Korpelevich1976} and optimistic gradient~\cite{popov1980modification}.
-More simplified algorithms, like the projection-reflected gradient method~\cite{malitsky2015projected} and operator extrapolation~\citep{Kotsalis2022}, maintain a single sequence and only require one projection in each iteration.
-However, despite the advances in first-order methods for VIs, most prior work assumes an unconstrained domain or a ``simple'' constraint set that permits efficient projection routines.
+Owing to the growing interest in variational inequalities and the need for solving large-scale problems, a substantial body of literature has focused on developing first-order algorithms with convergence rate guarantees for solving VIs.
+We focus our literature review on this line of work.
+Throughout this discussion, we denote by $T$ the number of operator evaluations.
+For the deterministic and smooth VI problem, \cite{Nemirovski2004} proposed the Mirror-Prox method, which for the first time obtains a nontrivial convergence rate of $\mathcal{O}(1/T)$.
+This rate significantly improves upon the $\mathcal{O}(1/\sqrt{T})$ rate of the standard projected gradient method.
+Since this method computes only two operator evaluations in all iterations, it leads to the optimal order of the oracle complexity due to lower bounds on bilinear saddle point problems \citep{ouyang2021lower}.
+Later, \cite{Nesterov2007} proposed a more simplified dual extrapolation method that obtains the same optimal convergence guarantee.
+In \cite{nesterov2011solving}, this rate is further improved to $\mathcal{O}(e^{-T})$ for strongly monotone VIs.
+This progress has spurred additional research efforts \citep{mokhtari2020convergence, GidelBVVL19} on the efficiency of classic methods such as the extragradient method~\citep{Korpelevich1976} and optimistic gradient~\citep{popov1980modification}.
+More simplified algorithms, like the projection-reflected gradient method~\citep{malitsky2015projected} and operator extrapolation~\citep{Kotsalis2022}, maintain a single sequence and only require one projection in each iteration.
+Some recent work focuses on auto-tuning of step-lengths \cite{malitsky2020golden, diakonikolas2020halpern}, and convergence in terms of strong VI solutions \citep{dang2015convergence, diakonikolas2020halpern}.
+However, despite the advances in first-order methods for VIs, the vast majority of the prior literature deals with VI$(F,\wt{X})$ problem where either $\wt{X} = \Rbb^n$ is an unconstrained domain or $\wt{X}$ is a ``simple'' set such that one can easily evaluate exact projection onto $X$.